Industrial air pollution in our communities

 We are committed to improving air quality and protecting communities by holding polluting industries accountable, working to strengthen permits and emission limits, and ensuring that federal, state and local agencies are enforcing necessary safeguards.

-SELC’s work includes ongoing efforts to uphold and reinforce federal protections intended to prevent or alleviate any harm to communities, including the Mercury and Air Toxics Standards which regulates hazardous air pollutants from coal-fired power plants.
+SELC’s work includes ongoing efforts to uphold and reinforce federal protections intended to prevent or alleviate any harm to communities, including representing environmental justice groups in support of the U.S. Environmental Protection Agency’s action to strengthen the national ambient air quality standard for fine particulate matter, or soot pollution.